Park is closed

 Bladensburg National Park encompasses areas of important cultural heritage.
 The park is the traditional country of the Koa people, the Maiawali and Karuwali people also have strong associations with this landscape.

 Pastoralists established a large station at Bladensburg—the homestead has been restored and is used as an information centre and ranger office.
 There are other sites within the park which offer reminders of the park’s early pastoral history.

 Read more about the nature, culture and history of Central West Queensland parks.

 Everything in Bladensburg National Park is protected, including plants, animals and heritage sites and artefacts.
-Please appreciate, respect and help care for Bladensburg’s outstanding natural and cultural values by leaving things as you find them, and encouraging others to do the same.
+Please appreciate, respect and help care for Bladensburg’s outstanding natural and cultural values by leaving things as you find them, and encouraging others to do the same by following these guidelines: